Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Materials and methods

-With the discretized set of electron density slabs at hand, the partial waves reflected at each slab/slab interface were computed according to the Fresnel equations and summed in a phase-correct manner using the Parratt recursion formalism \cite{Parratt1954} to determine the reflected intensity under idealized conditions, $R_{\text{ideal}}(q_z)$.
-For comparison with the experimental XRR curves, three possible corrections were implemented, namely a scale factor $s$ for the absolute intensity, a constant intensity background $I_{\text{bg}}$, and an offset $\Delta q_z$, which absorbs minor angular misalignments that affect the precise apparent position of the critical angle of total reflection.
-The resulting theoretical XRR curves then have the form
+With the discretized set of electron density slabs at hand, the partial waves reflected at each slab/slab interface were computed according to the Fresnel equations and summed in a phase-correct manner using the Parratt recursion formalism \cite{Parratt1954} to determine the reflected intensity under idealized conditions, $R_{\text{MD}}(q_z)$.
+For comparison with the experimental curves, an offset $\Delta q_z$ was applied to account for minor angular misalignments that affect the precise apparent position of the critical angle of total reflection.